Professor of Law

-Camilla E. Watson joined the faculty of the University of Georgia School of Law in 1989 and teaches in the areas of federal taxation and criminal law.
+Camilla E. Watson joined the Georgia Law faculty in 1989.
+She teaches in the areas of federal taxation and criminal law.

 She has published widely in the area of federal taxation, including a number of articles, two casebooks, and two study guides.
 She is the author, with Brookes Billman, of the leading casebook Federal Tax Practice and Procedure: Cases, Materials, and Problems, 2d ed.
 (Thomson/West, 2011).
 She is also the author of a nutshell, Tax Procedure and Tax Fraud, 4th ed.
-(Thomson/West, 2011).
-Her most recent work is Federal Income Taxation (Oxford University Press, 2011), which is part of the series Model Problems and Outstanding Answers.
+(Thomson/West, 2011) and Federal Income Taxation (Oxford University Press, 2011), which is part of the series Model Problems and Outstanding Answers.

 Watson earned her bachelor's degree from Converse College and her law degree from the University of Mississippi, where she served as research editor and comments editor of the Mississippi Law Journal.
 Her LL.M. in taxation is from New York University.
 In addition, Watson earned a master's degree in microbiology from the Medical University of South Carolina.

 Reflections on the Life and Times of Alan Watson, Ga.
 J. Int'l & Comp.
 L. (forthcoming 2013).

 Legislating Morality: The Duty to the Tax System Revisited, 51 U. Kan.
 L. Rev. 1197 (2003).

 Tax Lawyers, Ethical Obligations, and the Duty to the System, 47 U. Kan.
 L. Rev. 847 (1999).

 Equitable Recoupment: A New Light on an Old and Inconsistent Remedy, 65 Fordham L. Rev. 691 (1996).